HotPocketHPE/mhguide/README.md

 ## How to Approach Hunting Styles and Arts in Generations Ultimate

-Generations Ultimate is unique in that each weapon has 6 styles and a bunch of arts to choose from.
-Styles change a weapon's core moveset, while Arts are special moves that recharge by hitting monsters.
+Generations Ultimate is the only game to feature the Styles and Arts system.
+Styles change the core moveset of a weapon, and can add or alter game mechanics.
+Arts are special attacks that recharge by hitting monsters.

-**For the vast majority of the game, Styles and Arts are completely optional!** Only for the toughest of optional content are they needed for most players.

-While all Styles and Arts can be used skillfully (as watching speedruns will attest to), **some Styles and Arts can subvert the core mechanics of the game,** especially in the hands of new players.

-Absolute Evasion/Readiness and many weapons' Adept and Valor styles are big examples.
-These either serve as repeatable get-out-of-jail-free cards, or significantly diminish elements of the combat.
+Styles and Arts are a fun way for experienced players to view a familiar weapon in a new light!
+However, they can confuse new players, and at worst, become crutches that distract one from learning key combat fundamentals.

+Aerial, Adept, and Valor Styles in particular play quite differently to other MH games. **If you use one of these Styles, then be aware that you're getting a different experience from every previous game!**

-**If you are starting the series with GU, I recommend avoiding these Styles and Arts!** They are not representative of the series, and can become dangerous crutches that inhibit your growth as a hunter.
+**If you are new to the series, or are looking for a similar experience to the previous games,** I recommend using these Styles.
+They are closest to the "default" playstyle for each weapon, and focus on core mechanics.

-TODO add arts to avoid

 | Weapon | Recommended Style |
 |--------| ----- |